 Sally And W4 Youth Team

-Preventing School Exclusions
+Preventing School

 Thank you to all who attended our first Preventing School Exclusions Network event last week, in partnership with Young Ealing Foundation and Parents Action and Resource Centre on Thursday 12th June at 9:30am at Greenford Library. 🙌